raulmaulidhino-dev/ML_Modelling_Regression/README.md

-# Python_EDA_ExploratoryDataAnalysis
+# ML_Modelling_Regression
-EDA is Explanatory Data Analysis.
 There are many factors that influence the grades/scores of students.
 One of the factors is study hours.
-In this mini analysis project, there are 3 models that will learn and predict the relation between study hours of students and thei scores in an exam/test.
+In this mini analysis project, there are 3 models that will learn and predict the relation between study hours of students and their scores in an exam/test.
+This project will result the best ML model to solve the problem.

 **Goals :**
 -  Range of best number of study hours to get a high score